 Change from the second para of 10.3.2.9 as follows:

-A STA shall not transmit an Ack or BlockAck frame in response to a QoS Data frame whose Ack Policy is No Ack.
+A STA shall not transmit an Ack or BlockAck frame in response to a QoS Data frame whose ack policy is No Ack.
 A STA shall not transmit an Ack frame in response to a Management frame of subtype Action No Ack.
 A non-AP STA shall not transmit an Ack or BlockAck frame in response to a group addressed frame.
+An MPDU that does not require acknowledgment is implicitly considered acknowledged, as if an explicit acknowledgment had been sent.

-NOTE 1—Group addressed MSDUs are sent to an AP in individually addressed frames.
+NOTE—Group addressed MSDUs are sent to an AP in individually addressed frames.

-NOTE 2—These rules take precedence over any other discussion of acknowledgement of Data and Management frames.
+Change the last sentence of 10.6 as follows:

+However, an acknowledgment shall be sent in response to a duplicate fragment of an individually addressed MSDU or MMPDU shall be acknowledged.

 Proposed resolution:

 REVISED

-Make the changes shown under “Proposed changes” for CID 264 in <this document>, which make it clear that No Ack QoS Data frames and Action No Ack frames are never acked, whatever some parts of the spec might allow.
+Make the changes shown under “Proposed changes” for CID 264 in <this document>, which make it clear that No Ack QoS Data frames and Action No Ack frames are never acked.